-Line 9.-The credit for additions to the building's qualified basis is determined using two-thirds of the credit percentage allowable for the building's original qualified basis.
-Therefore, one-third of the credit percentage (expressed as a decimal) on line 5 is not allowed.
+Line 9.
+The credit for additions to the building's qualified basis is determined using two-thirds of the credit percentage allowable for the building's original qualified basis.
+Therefore, one-third of the credit percentage (expressed as a decimal carried out to at least four places) on line 5 is not allowed.
 Enter on line 9 one-third of the amount shown on line 5.
-This amount must be reported on line 9 as a decimal carried out to four places (e.g., if the credit percentage entered on line 5 is .0912, one-third of that percentage would be expressed as .0304).
+This amount must be reported on line 9 as a decimal carried out to at least four places (e.g., if the credit percentage entered on line 5 is .0912, one-third of that percentage would be expressed as .0304).
 See section 42(f)(3).

-Line 10.-If you owned the building, or had an interest therein, for the entire tax year, multiply line 7 by line 9 and enter the result.
-If you had no ownership interest in the building for a portion of the tax year, multiply line 8 by line 9 and enter the result.
-Line 11.-Section 42(f)(3)(B) requires that additions to qualified basis be adjusted to reflect the average portion of the year that the low-income units relating to the increase were occupied.
-This adjustment is required when there is an increase in the qualified basis of the building from the previous tax year.
-To determine this adjustment amount, complete the worksheet on page 6.
+Line 10.
+If you owned the building, or had an interest therein, for the entire tax year, multiply line 7 by line 9.
+If you had no ownership interest in the building for a portion of the tax year, multiply line 8 by line 9.

+Line 11.
+Additions to qualified basis must be adjusted to reflect the average portion of the year that the low-income units relating to the increase were occupied.
+This adjustment is required if there is an increase in the qualified basis of the building from the previous tax year.
+To determine this adjustment amount, complete the worksheet on page 4.